Gum Disease Causes And Treatment In A Nutshell

 Related Articles

-The main culprit behind gum disease is plaque, a sticky film of bacteria that forms on teeth.
+The main culprit behind gum problems is plaque, a sticky film of bacteria that forms on teeth.
 If not removed regularly through brushing and flossing, plaque can harden into tartar, further irritating and inflaming the gums, thereby worsening the condition.
-Several factors contribute to the accumulation of plaque and increase the risk of gum disease (gum disease causes), including:
+Several factors contribute to the accumulation of plaque and increase the risk of periodontal disease, including:

 1. Poor oral hygiene, especially with crooked teeth